fruit/sfDoctrineTablePlugin/README.markdown

 Plugin version v2.X.X has new API and is not compatible with v1.X.X.
 To install new major version you must uninstall current version.
-How to correctly uninstall plugin you can find in README file.
+How to correctly uninstall plugin you can find in v1.X.X's ``README`` file.

 # 1. <a id="desc">Description</a>